pfdubois/BridgeBidding/source/MinorOpenings.rst

 .. _minor_interference:

 .. index::
-   pair:cue bid;limit raise
+   pair: cue bid; limit raise
-   pair:overcall;weak jump
+   single: overcalls; weak jump
-   pair:minor opening;interference
+   single: minor opening; interference

 A minor is so easy to overcall, it happens a lot, so we must be prepared.
 Responder's bids over the overcall mean